VacFind/VacFind-site/README.md

 # VacFind-site
-Find a COVID Vaccene near you
+Find a COVID vaccine near you